tbergeron/plex-subautotranslator/README.md

 3. Verify the video file exists and is accessible
 4. Check if subtitle already exists (service skips if present)

+#### Subtitle extraction fails with "codec none" or "decoder not found"

+**Problem**: FFmpeg reports "Decoder (codec none) not found" when trying to extract subtitles, especially from MKV files with WebVTT subtitles.

+**Solution**:
+1. **Install MKVToolNix** (see installation instructions above) - this provides `mkvextract` which handles MKV subtitle extraction much better than FFmpeg
+2. After installing, restart the service
+3. The tool will automatically detect and use `mkvextract` for MKV files
+4. For non-MKV files, the tool will try 10+ different FFmpeg extraction methods automatically

+**Why this works**: MKVToolNix's `mkvextract` is specifically designed for Matroska (MKV) files and can extract subtitle tracks that FFmpeg struggles with.
+The tool will automatically:
+- Use `mkvextract` to extract the subtitle in its native format (e.g., WebVTT)
+- Convert the extracted subtitle to SRT using FFmpeg
+- Fall back to FFmpeg-only methods if `mkvextract` isn't available

 #### High OpenAI costs

 **Problem**: Translation costs are adding up.